wurli/tidyverse-dev-bot/news-files-annotated/rstudioapi.md

 !begin-bullets-4!

+-   !begin-bullet!
--   `rstudioapi::launcherResourceLimit()` now properly delegates the
+    `rstudioapi::launcherResourceLimit()` now properly delegates the
     type and memory arguments. (#164)

+    !end-bullet!
+-   !begin-bullet!
--   `rstudioapi` gains the function `highlightUi()`, used to highlight UI elements in newer versions of RStudio.
+    `rstudioapi` gains the function `highlightUi()`, used to highlight UI elements in newer versions of RStudio.

+    !end-bullet!
+-   !begin-bullet!
--   Paths returned from `selectFile()` are now properly marked with UTF-8 encoding.
+    Paths returned from `selectFile()` are now properly marked with UTF-8 encoding.

+    !end-bullet!
+-   !begin-bullet!
--   It is now possible for `rstudioapi` to communicate with a parent RStudio session, for R sessions launched as RStudio jobs.
+    It is now possible for `rstudioapi` to communicate with a parent RStudio session, for R sessions launched as RStudio jobs.
 Use `rstudioapi::isAvailable(child_ok = TRUE)` to assert that it's okay to check that `rstudioapi` is available and is running within an RStudio job.

+    !end-bullet!
+-   !begin-bullet!
--   Added `bugReport()`, a helper function for reporting RStudio bugs on the GitHub issue tracker with an issue template pre-populated with some helpful diagnostic information.
+    Added `bugReport()`, a helper function for reporting RStudio bugs on the GitHub issue tracker with an issue template pre-populated with some helpful diagnostic information.

+    !end-bullet!
+-   !begin-bullet!
--   Added `userIdentity` and `systemUsername`, used to retrieve information about the current user.
+    Added `userIdentity` and `systemUsername`, used to retrieve information about the current user.

+    !end-bullet!

 !end-bullets-4!